raspberrypilearning/dress-for-the-weather/worksheet2.md

 		today = datetime.now()
 	```

 3. To have the user choose a date, you need to give them a range of dates to choose from.
 As this is a five-day forecast, it will range from the date today up to the date in four days' time.
-To get the date in four days' time you can use the `timedelta` method:
+To get the date in four days' time, you can use the `timedelta` method:

 	```python
 		max_day = today + timedelta(days = 4)